FPGA-Research-Manchester/FABulous/README.md

 pip3 install -r requirements.txt
 ```

-The following packages need to be installed for CAD toolchain
+The following packages need to be installed for the CAD toolchain
  - [Yosys](https://github.com/YosysHQ/yosys)
  - FABulous' nextpnr fork (covered in instructions below)

+ A [VPR](https://github.com/verilog-to-routing/vtr-verilog-to-routing) flow is also available.
+However, this still requires the FABulous nextpnr fork, as it contains files for design synthesis.

 ## Getting started
 ```